The University of Newcastle

 This degree requires students to participate in clinical placements in NSW Health facilities.
 During placement students will be subject to NSW Health policies and procedures.
 Students must also meet all NSW Health verification requirements before attending clinical placement.
-For more information, visit the University of Newcastle website.

 Students should also be aware that they may be required to undertake clinical placement and/or classes outside normal semester dates.